 Students from the USA will find plenty of attractions in the UK’s second largest city, home to 65,000 students.
-Birmingham is a vibrant and multicultural city, with award-winning restaurants, busy bars and nightlife, international artists such as Lady Gaga and Katy Perry playing the arenas, and sports – it’s home to a Premiership soccer team.
+Birmingham is a vibrant and multicultural city, with award-winning restaurants, busy bars and nightlife, international artists performing in our city, and a variety of sports – it’s home to a Premiership soccer team.

 On campus, you’ll find plenty of places to socialise from our own Students’ Union traditional pub – The Eagle & Ball – through to specialist societies including Anime & Manga, BCU DJ Society, Online Gaming, Rock Society, The Harry Potter Society and Yoga.
 We also have 30 sports teams you can get involved in from basketball to cheerleading, rock climbing to swimming, volleyball to tennis.

 We are also Generation Study Abroad Commitment partners, an initiative to double the number of US students studying abroad by 2020.
 Studying abroad is one of the best ways to acquire international experience necessary to succeed in today’s global market place.

 You can apply to study abroad for a semester or full academic year at Birmingham City University.
 To find out more please visit our Go Abroad web pages.
 Please note that Birmingham City University may not certify or disburse Direct Loan program funds under a "study abroad" or "student exchange" agreement for U.S. students to attend educational institutions located in the United States.

 US citizens or US Nationals may apply for US Federal Student Loans or Private Loans (Sallie Mae) for educational related costs, to study with us at undergraduate or postgraduate level.